Didier Patte Prize

 This is SECEC's premier scientific award, which is granted every two years.
 It was created to honour the memory of Didier Patte - an outstanding French shoulder surgeon who was one of the two founding members of SECEC with Norbert Gschwend.

 It has a value of € 3,000.
+The award may be declared void if no candidate meets the requirements.

 Application information

-• be presented in English;
+• be presented in English.

 Submissions which have been published in full before the submission deadline or which have received a comparable prize will not be considered.